 Braising is my favourite cooking method.
 I just love the way it can transform an inexpensive, tough cut of beef into a tasty tender stew.
 Toss in the earthy flavours of root vegetables and aromatic red wine, and you are well on your way to a rich flavour base.
 But the real secret to a truly memorable beef stew is patiently browning the meat.

-a sprinkle or two sea salt and freshly grated pepper
+A sprinkle or two of sea salt and freshly grated pepper

-3 or 4 cups homemade or canned beef broth
+3 or 4 cups (750 mL to 1 L) of homemade or canned beef broth

 Meanwhile, pat the beef dry with a clean towel and then cut it into large cubes and season it with the salt and pepper.